Chart of accounts

-A chart of accounts (COA) is a list of financial accounts set up, usually by an accountant, for an organization, and available for use by the bookkeeper for recording transactions in the organization's general ledger.
-Accounts may be added to the chart of accounts as needed; they would not generally be removed, especially if any transaction had been posted to the account or if there is a non-zero balance.
+A chart of accounts (COA) is a list of financial accounts and reference numbers, grouped into categories, such as assets, liabilities, equity, revenue and expenses, and used for recording transactions in the organization's general ledger.

-Accounts are usually grouped into categories, such as assets, liabilities, equity, revenue and expenses.

 Accounts may be associated with an identifier (account number) and a caption or header and are coded by account type.
 In computerized accounting systems with computable quantity accounting, the accounts can have a quantity measure definition.
-Account numbers can use numerical, alphabetic, or alpha-numeric characters.
-However, in many computerized environments, like the SIE format, only numerical identifiers are allowed.
+Account numbers may consist of numerical, alphabetic, or alpha-numeric characters, although in many computerized environments, like the SIE format, only numerical identifiers are allowed.
 The structure and headings of accounts should assist in consistent posting of transactions.
 Each nominal ledger account is unique, which allows its ledger to be located.
 The accounts are typically arranged in the order of the customary appearance of accounts in the financial statements: balance sheet accounts followed by profit and loss accounts.

 The charts of accounts can be picked from a standard chart of accounts, like the BAS in Sweden.
 In some countries, charts of accounts are defined by the accountant from a standard general layouts or as regulated by law.
 However, in most countries it is entirely up to each accountant to design the chart of accounts.

-Nomenclature, classification and codification
+Administration

+A chart of accounts is usually created for an organization by an accountant and available for use by the bookkeeper.

 Each account in the chart of accounts is typically assigned a name.
 Accounts may also be assigned a unique account number by which the account can be identified.
 Account numbers may be structured to suit the needs of an organization, such as digit/s representing a division of the company, a department, the type of account, etc. The first digit might, for example, signify the type of account (asset, liability, etc.).
 In accounting software, using the account number may be a more rapid way to post to an account, and allows accounts to be presented in numeric order rather than alphabetic order.

+Accounts are used in the generation of a trial balance, a list of the active general ledger accounts with their respective debit and credit balances used to test the completeness of a set of accounts: if the debit and credit totals match, the indication is that the accounts are being correctly maintained.
+However, a balanced trial balance does not guarantee that there are no errors in the individual ledger entries.

+Accounts may be added to the chart of accounts as needed; they would not generally be removed, especially if any transaction had been posted to the account or if there is a non-zero balance.